 Barcelona Day 4

-- Use the morning for half day tour to Montserrat
+- Use the morning for a half-day tour to Montserrat

 - Head to the Bunkers in the evening, after your return to the city from Montserrat